Why is Outbound Sales going to be an important strategy in 2023

 Final thoughts

 Most importantly, for outbound sales, have a sales tech stack ready.
 Technological advancements have made the sales process not so boring anymore.
-Sales engagement platforms, like Salesgear, help SDRs immensely in keeping information about each and every touchpoint in one place.
+Sales engagement platforms, like Salesgear, help SDRs immensely in keeping information about every touchpoint in one place.